nazirov91/ra-strapi-rest/README.md

 - [x] Works with reference fields/inputs under community version
 - [x] Tested with Sqlite and Postgres

+Please submit a PR with an example if you find any bugs.
+Thanks!

 # Usage

 Save the **index.ts** file as `ra-strapi-rest.ts` and import it in your react-admin project.
 No need to npm install another dependency :)